kcech/sentilo-docs-test/docs/integrations.rst

 `Node-RED <https://nodered.org>`__ offers a fast integration and prototyping ecosystem for Sentilo.

 Sentilo plugin is available in Node-RED's marketplace.
-Simply search in Palette configuration:
+Simply search for "sentilo" in Palette configuration:

 .. image:: _static/images/integrations/sentilo-nodered-installation.png